visionanddepiction/visionanddepiction.github.io/program.md

 ### 12:50 Workshop

+During the workshops we will put Vision and Depiction in practice by examining two vastly different activities: distant viewing and charcoal sketching.

+ _Distant viewing_ refers to the large-scale analysis of visual culture through a comparative lens, often employing computational methods to relate visual features to contextual metadata.
+You will be introduced to some basic techniques for which we will use google colab notebooks.
+You will need a laptop (preferable with a google account but if you hate big tech we’ll figure something out) and if you happen to have an interesting digital image collection you can use that during the workshop.

+_Charcoal sketching_ obviously refers to sketching with charcoal sticks but more generally refers to a sketching process that is very scale sensitive.
+The charcoal strokes are relatively massive, you cannot render fine detail, which requires a different way of viewing the object you want to depict.
+For this workshop you do not need a laptop, moreover you may want to leave your pristinely white clothes in your suitcase ;).

+You do not need to sign-up for the workshops, you will be directed by the organizers to the two studios where it will take place.
+If you want to use these two hours to network with your attendees that is also absolutely fine.

 ### 14:50 Process & (human vs computational) processing
 - [Tomas Vandecasteele](http://www.tomasvandecasteele.com) – [**Making Sense of Meaning-Making: Applying the Predictive Processing Framework to Art Photography**](abstracts.html#making-sense-of-meaning-making-applying-the-predictive-processing-framework-to-art-photography)
 - [Darío Negueruela del Castillo](https://dvstudies.net/2021/11/17/dario-negueruela-del-castillo/) – [**From Formal Features to Discursive Vision: Distinguishing and Articulating Human and Machine Perception of Art**](abstracts.html#from-formal-features-to-discursive-vision-distinguishing-and-articulating-human-and-machine-perception-of-art)